knative/build/docs/auth.md

 This describes an SSH key secret which should be used to access Git repos at github.com only.

+Credential annotation keys must begin with `build.dev/docker-` or `build.dev/git-` and the value describes the URL of the host with which to use the credential.

 ## Implementation Detail